Russian-Doll Risk Models: Nested Russian-Doll Risk Models

 {}The beauty of dealing with a binary\footnote{\, Here one can also work with ``non-binary" industry classifications in the sense that each ticker may belong to, say, more than one sub-industries, {\em e.g.}, in the case of conglomerates.
 However, typically the number of such tickers is relatively small and the number of sub-industries such a ticker belongs to typically is a few to several.
 Here, not to muddy the waters, we will stick to binary industry classifications.
 We will deal with non-binary style risk factors instead. } classification is that the hierarchy of risk factors ({\em i.e.}, $f_A \leftarrow g_a \leftarrow h_\alpha$) is fixed by the classification hierarchy ({\em i.e.}, ``sector $\rightarrow$ industry $\rightarrow$ sub-industry"), and the latter is readily available -- the industry classification provider has already done all the hard work of analyzing companies' products and/or services, revenue sources, {\em etc.}, that determine the company taxonomy and industry classification.\footnote{\, While there are several commercially available industry classifications with their own proprietary methodologies, the top performing ones are relatively similar.
 Here we do not suggest that one use any particular industry classification -- it is a matter of preference and access.} With non-industry risk factors it is not always as straightforward to identify a nested hierarchy of risk factors. {\em E.g.}, in the case of principal component based risk factors there is no evident guiding principle to do so.

 {}However, not all is lost.
-In practice, the most popular multi-factor risk models combine non-binary style risk factors and binary\footnote{\, Or quasi-binary -- as mentioned above, here for the sake of simplicity we stick to binary ones.} industry risk factors.
-The number of style factors typically is substantially smaller than the number of industry factors, especially for (ultra-)short horizon models. {\em E.g.}, recently in (Kakushadze, 2014) it was argued that for overnight returns there are essentially 4 relevant style risk factors.
+In practice, the most popular multi-factor risk models combine non-binary style risk factors and binary industry risk factors.\footnote{\, Some models use quasi-binary industry risk factors with conglomerates assigned fractional weights in several different industries -- as mentioned above, here for the sake of simplicity we stick to binary industry risk factors.} The number of style factors typically is substantially smaller than the number of industry factors, especially for (ultra-)short horizon models. {\em E.g.}, recently in (Kakushadze, 2014) it was argued that for overnight returns there are essentially 4 relevant style risk factors.
 The question we wish to address here is whether we can start with a few style risk factors plus many more industry based risk factors (typically, $\sim 100$ or more), and build a Russian-doll risk model.

 {}It is precisely the fact that we have only a few style risk factors that allows us to build a Russian-doll model -- this is because there is no need to reduce the number of style risk factors, only that of the industry based risk factors.
 So, the idea here is quite simple.
 We will use the mid-Greek symbols $\mu, \nu,\dots$ to label the style risk factors, and we use the $i, A, a, \alpha$ labels as above.
 Let ${\widetilde A} \equiv (A, \mu)$, ${\widetilde a} \equiv (a, \mu)$ and ${\widetilde \alpha} \equiv (\alpha, \mu)$.
 Let $U$ be the number of style risk factors.
 Let ${\widetilde K}\equiv K + U$, ${\widetilde F}\equiv F+U$ and ${\widetilde L}\equiv L+U$.
 Then we can apply the method of Subsection \ref{sub3.1} to $i, {\widetilde A}, {\widetilde a}, {\widetilde \alpha}$: